HR Software Menu Icon

 An easy way to remind your team of these policies is to make them part of the event invite, and circulate invites early on.
 Add a few statements from your behaviour policy to your event invite, include tick boxes, and ask attendees to sign in agreement.

-Remember to keep things short and simple – the last thing your people are going to do when they receive their invite is hunt down your behavioural policy and check they’re kosher.
+Remember to keep things short and simple – the last thing your people are going to do when they receive their invite is hunt down your behavioural policy and read through pages of rules and regs.
 They have an outfit to plan!

 If you want to go the extra mile, kick off your Christmas party with a short welcome speech.
 Make a point of asking attendees to be respectful, kind, and thoughtful about how they behave around each other.
 Remind them that Santa checks his list twice, and it’s not too late to end up on the naughty one.